 In 2013 he carried out a campaign to raise awareness about child poverty in Spain for the Save the Children NGO and received the Endesa Fine Arts Scholarship for the Dragoman project.
 In 2014 was awarded the Humanist International Prize of PhotoEspaña and an honorable mention from UNICEF.
 In 2015 he made with Kanseisounds a multimedia-project about pygmies in the jungle of Cameroon.

 In 2016 he received a research grant from the Royal Academy of Spain in Rome, granted by the Spanish Agency for International Development Cooperation, AECID, for the project Light and Poetic reason.
 In 2017 he carries out a campaign on the SDG Sustainable Development Goals for the Spanish Red Cross.
 In 2018 his work has served to inaugurate the panel of the Global Forum on Urban Violence, Urban Violence of the United Nations Agenda for Sustaining Peace held in Madrid.

 In 2018, UNDP United Nations Development Program in collaboration with National Geographic commissioned the project Out of Africa Migrations, on the current phenomenon of African immigration.
 The project was published in 2019 by National Geographic Magazine.

 The photographer addresses issues related to identity, suggesting ways to interpret contemporary realities.
-He has worked in differents countries bringing to light to marginal dimensions of social minorities such as indigenous peoples and secret societies.
+He has worked in differents countries bringing to light to marginal dimensions of social minorities and secret societies.

 © 2014 Aitor Lara · Photographer